Knotx/knotx-tutorials/custom-service-adapter/README.md

 # Custom Service Adatper with Knot.x

-In this tutorial we create a page: [http://localhost:8092/content/local/books.html](http://localhost:8092/content/local/books.html) displaying books that are available in SQL database.
+In this tutorial we create a page: [http://localhost:8092/content/local/books.html](http://localhost:8092/content/local/books.html) displaying books and authors that are available in SQL database.

 Database access is not available via WebAPI thus we have 2 options: